 ABS works as designed as long as a part time 4WD vehicle stays in 2WD mode.
-In 2WD all 4 wheels are able to rotate at different speeds (made possible by the differentials) and more importantly in 2WD both axles are allowed to turn at different speeds because the drive shafts feeding power to the axles are not connected.
+In 2WD all 4 wheels are able to rotate at different speeds (made possible by the differentials) and more importantly in 2WD both axles are allowed to turn at different speeds because only one drive shaft feeds rpm and torque to one axle.

-As soon as you shift into part time 4WD (find out which kind of 4WD you have) the two drive shafts become connected inside the transfer case and both axles would be forced to turn at the same speed.
+As soon as you shift into part time 4WD (find out which kind of 4WD you have) both drive shafts become connected inside the transfer case and both axles are forced to turn at the same speed.
 More importantly, when stopping both axles will be slowed down at the same rate (any brake proportioning will be out of force) and the ABS system would get confused.
 After all, the ABS's job is to detect variations in wheel speeds and act accordingly.
 ABS will not function properly on part time 4WD systems!

 Because part time 4WD and ABS do not mix, most manufacturers offered only rear wheel ABS on these vehicles since the rear axle needs ABS the most, due to the tendency to lock up first.

 Some manufacturers saved the money and did not offer ABS at all on part time 4WD.
 On some vehicles a warning will flash that ABS is not working properly when in part time 4WD (Mercedes G-Class) - others offer no warning and the familiar pulsating of the brake pedal indicates that ABS is working .
 Well, its not.

 However, on dirt roads and other off-road situations ABS could be bad for you and it should be "off" anyway.
 Read more...